As I walked out of the Women in IT panel session at Collaborate16, my first thought was…

 I was instantly engaged as the speakers began by discussing their background stories and how they became involved in IT.
 I took a moment to look around the room and could see on the faces of the women (and some men) in the audience that they felt the same way.
 No one was idly checking emails or texts on their phone.
 In this day and age, that says everything and is nothing short of a miracle.
 LET THAT SINK IN.
 No one in the room was looking at their phone.

-The panelists took time to do a Q&A session, and I feel like it’s important that I share some of the questions that were posed, and the specific responses that were given.
+The panelists took time to do a Q&A session, and I feel like it’s important that I share some of the questions that were posed as well as the specific responses that were given.

 Beyond the Q&A session, I wrote down several other pieces of advice that I was able to take from the panel discussion.
 As women, we should: